Respect for Human Rights and the Development of Diversity

 We have formulated the action plan below based on the Act for the Promotion of Measures to Support the Nurturing of the Next Generation.

 MCC’s Action Plan

-To facilitate balanced work and personal lives for employees and enable all employees to exercise their abilities, we have established the following action plan and are creating accommodating work environments.
+To facilitate balanced work and personal lives for employees and enable all employees to exercise their abilities by creating accommodating work environments, we have established the following action plan.

 1. Plan Duration

 April 1, 2017–March 31, 2021 (four years)

 Target 1: Create environments that facilitate the success of employees engaged in child care